 Inside glimpses of the 6-month entrepreneurial training program, Street Business School, offered by BeadforLife.
 These images represent a slice of a determined, hard-working population of women living on $0.60-$1.25 learning small business fundamentals with the goal of launching one or more projects before graduation.
 Women are recruited into the program based on demonstrated initiative, determination, as well as referrals from past graduates.
 Multiple languages are spoken in the classroom, and the dedicated training staff navigates the complexities of teaching large groups where illiteracy is common.
 BeadforLife’s proven entrepreneurial training curriculum is under rapid expansion, with the goal of reaching 1 million women worldwide living in poverty.
-If you would like more information on how to support this initiative, please click here.

 Common to poor areas in the developing world and people living in poverty are housing structures called lean-tos.
 I was graciously invited into Rose’s home so she could share with me the story of her cold beverage business at the nearby taxi park.
 What I distinctly remember about this moment was how incredibly proud Rose was for her humble abode and how successful she has been.
 Two simple cots and a sheet as a wall partition housed her and her 4 children.
 Common personal belongings in a dwelling like this include a couple plastic washing bins, a pot for boiling water, used 5-7 gallon jerry cans for fetching water at the nearest borehole, and a few articles of worn clothing.